zhujisheng/KNX-IP-Router-DIY/FAQ.md

 If you install knx add-on from `zhujisheng`'s repository, you will **download** the add-on(docker) image.
 However, you will **build** the image locally from Dockerfile if you install knx add-on from  `da-anda`'s repository.

+## Control KNX devices via knxd

-#### *How can I config KNX devices in homeassistant?*
+#### *How can I control KNX devices in HomeAssistant?*

-Once you have set up the IP Router properly, you can add KNX devices to HomeAssistant， by using [knx integration](https://www.home-assistant.io/integrations/knx/).
+Once you have set up the IP Router properly, you can add KNX devices to HomeAssistant, by using [knx integration](https://www.home-assistant.io/integrations/knx/).

+#### *How can I control KNX devices in Node-RED?*

+Once you have set up the IP Router properly, you can control KNX devices by using [`node-red-contrib-knx-ultimate`](https://flows.nodered.org/node/node-red-contrib-knx-ultimate).